 - Careers in Sales or Marketing of Medical, Fitness & Sports-Oriented Equipment

-From Kim Zainea, Assistant Professor of Kinesiology: "The kinesiology faculty at Cornerstone is passionate about exploring human movement with the Creator in mind!
+From Kim Zainea, Associate Professor of Kinesiology: "The kinesiology faculty at Cornerstone is passionate about exploring human movement with the Creator in mind!
 When one understands that God created our bodies and it is our responsibility to steward them, careers such as personal training, athletic training, physical therapy, teaching physical education and coaching have that much more meaning.
 These popular careers are being used in today’s culture to assist others with the care of their physical bodies."